Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 See [getGaslessPublicKey api reference](https://docs.tor.us/solana-wallet/api-reference/solana/gasless-transaction) for more details.

 ## Log out handler
-To logout user, it simply requires you to call  `logout` function on torus wallet instance
+To logout user, it simply requires you to call a `logout` function on torus wallet instance

 ```typescript
    await torus.logout()
 ```

 ## DONE!!
-You can refer to api docs to explore more in to torus solana wallet apis [here](https://docs.tor.us/solana-wallet/api-reference/class)
+You can refer to API docs to explore more functionalities [here](https://docs.tor.us/solana-wallet/api-reference/class)